 Date Last Reviewed/Updated: 07/01/2016

-Category or Department Responsible:
+Category or Department Responsible: President’s Office/Board

-Contact Information:
+Contact Information: Board Secretary/Executive Assistant to the President, 503-594-3004, board@clackamas.edu

 PURPOSE

+This policy is to establish ethical standards and legal requirements that govern Board member conduct, ensuring decisions are made in the best interest of the college and free from personal financial gain or improper influence.
+It also defines conflicts of interest, gift limitations, and disclosure obligations to promote transparency, accountability, and compliance with Oregon ethics laws.

 BODY OF POLICY

-No Board member will use his/her official position or office to obtain personal financial benefit or to avoid financial detriment for him or herself, relatives, household members or for any business with which the Board member, household member or a relative is associated.
+The official position of a Board member shall not be used to obtain personal financial benefit or to avoid financial detriment for themselves, relatives, household members, or for any business with which the Board member, household member, or a relative is associated.

-This prohibition does not apply to any part of an official compensation package, honorarium allowed by ORS 244.042, reimbursement of expenses, or unsolicited awards of professional achievement.
-Further, this prohibition does not apply to gifts from one without a legislative or administrative interest.
-Nor does it apply if the gift is under the annual $50 gift limit from one who has a legislative or administrative interest in any matter subject to the decision or vote of the Board member.
-College-provided meals at board meetings are acceptable under the reimbursement of expenses exception.
+This prohibition does not apply to compensation provided as part of an official compensation package, honoraria allowed by ORS 244.042, reimbursement of expenses, or unsolicited awards recognizing professional achievement.
+It also does not apply to gifts from individuals without a legislative or administrative interest, or to gifts valued under the annual $50 limit from a person with a legislative or administrative interest in matters subject to the Board member’s decision or vote.
+Meals provided by the College at Board meetings are permitted as part of the official compensation package and are open to the public.

 Conflicts of Interests